allan2/dotenvy/README.md

 They are commonly named _.env_, _.env.dev_, _.env.prod_, etc., but any name can be used.

 Variables can span multiple lines and also be substituted.
-For an explanation on substituion rules, please refer to the [_.env-substitution_](.env-substitution) example file.
+For an explanation on substitution rules, please refer to the [_.env-substitution_](.env-substitution) example file.

 ## Usage